thingenious/eva/docs/index.md

 - **Need technical details?** Check the [API Reference](api-reference.md)
 - **Want to see code?** Browse the [Client Examples](client-examples.md)

-## 📞 Support

-Need help?
-Check our troubleshooting guide in the API Reference or contact support for assistance with your EVE implementation.

 ---

 *Ready to build amazing conversational experiences with EVE?
 Let's get started!*